scott-sihui-wang/Draw-3D/README.md

 The original requirement for this project is to draw a picture of trees, houses and mountains with MFC.
 Meanwhile, I decided to take on further challenges to draw the picture in three dimensional and animated manners.

+The professor was delighted with my work, and suggested that my work be included in the textbook.

 ## 2. Demo